Czarkowski16/Czarkowski16/README.md

 ### Hello, and welcome to the Gaming and spicy kebab on a thin fan page family I'm Czarkowski, but you can call me Czarek.
-### I'm member of Team Destruction inc where we working in our project ,,Asteria".
 ### I am a Windows connoisseur
 ### Spicy on thin for the doctor?
 ### I have an funfact for you: Did you know that DNA methylation within introns may also have an impact on the efficiency of gene transcription?